f-peng/f-peng.github.io/README.md

 * **Automated content curation** from high-quality threat intel feeds in both French and English.
 * **AI-powered summarization** (via Mistral) to deliver key takeaways at a glance.
 * A lightweight, fast-loading site — no distractions, just insights.

+## License

+The code in this repository is distributed under the terms of the MIT License.
+See [LICENSE.md](LICENSE.md) for details.

+All site content (posts, images and other material) is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.
+See [LICENSE_CONTENT.md](LICENSE_CONTENT.md) for details.